lanl-ansi/MINLPLib.jl/docs/src/index.md

 | [qcqp3](@ref)      | 320    | 320  | 100%  |

 It important to obtain fair benchmark results that is justifiable for projects in academia or industry.
-Therefore, MINLPLibJuMP.jl values validation of the instances and record detail issues that causes unconverted instances, loading errors, or inaccurate results in the [Issues](@ref) page.
+Therefore, MINLPLib.jl values validation of the instances and record detail issues that causes unconverted instances, loading errors, or inaccurate results in the [Issues](@ref) page.